enlivengo/admincore/README.md

 Admin.AddResource(&Order{}, &admin.Config{Menu: []string{"Order Management"}})
 ```

-If you don't want resource to be displayed in navigation, pass Invisible option in like this
+If you don't want a resource to be displayed in the menu, pass the Invisible option:

 ```go
 Admin.AddResource(&User{}, &admin.Config{Invisible: true})